Dementia Treatment, Sings, and the Most Common Causes

 The Most Efficient Dementia Treatment Options

 Even though most types of dementia can’t be cured, some ways can help you manage your symptoms.
 The most common methods prescribed by a doctor include medications such as inhibitors, memantine, and other medicines that treat depression, hallucinations, sleep disturbances, and similar inconveniences due to dementia.

 Effective options you can use as a complementary treatment for dementia include alternative medical approaches such as acupuncture and herbs.
 They are believed to be useful for mild cognitive impairment, especially when you combine them with other treatments that originate from Western medicine.

 Acupuncture for Dementia

-Acupuncture is the most popular form of Eastern medicine, and it has been used for treating different kinds of diseases for almost 3,000 years.
+Acupuncture is the most popular form of Eastern medicine, and it has been used for treating different kinds of diseases for over 4,000 years.
 It’s an entirely safe and efficient procedure that can help you deal with many inconveniences caused by dementia, including stress, anxiety, depression, sleep issues, and more.

 Recent studies have demonstrated that acupuncture can successfully treat and reduce symptoms of numerous neurological conditions, especially vascular dementia.
-It’s both safe and effective, and it has achieved a 90% total effective rate so far.
+It’s both safe and effective.

-Practitioners tend to implement scalp acupuncture for treating patients affected by dementia.
+Practitioners tend to implement both body & scalp acupuncture for treating patients affected by dementia.
 Scalp acupuncture is generally used for handling neurological disorders, and it’s often combined with electrostimulations since it gives better outcomes that way.